The Complete Guide to SAT Math Word Problems

 A word problem is any math problem based mostly or entirely on a written description.
 You will not be provided with an equation, diagram, or graph on a word problem and must instead use your reading skills to translate the words of the question into a workable math problem.
 Once you do this, you can then solve it.

-You will be given word problems on the SAT Math section for a variety of reasons.
+You will be given word problems on the digital SAT Math section for a variety of reasons.
 For one, word problems test your reading comprehension and your ability to visualize information.

 Secondly, these types of questions allow test makers to ask questions that'd be impossible to ask with just a diagram or an equation.
 For instance, if a math question asks you to fit as many small objects into a larger one as is possible, it'd be difficult to demonstrate and ask this with only a diagram.